What injured workers in Georgia should know about work injury settlements

-If you are an injured worker considering settlement, we strongly recommend discussing the value of your claim with an experienced workers’ compensation attorney at Gerber & Holder Law.
+If you are an injured worker considering settlement, we strongly recommend discussing the value of your claim with an experienced workers’ compensation attorney at Gerber & Holder Workers’ Compensation Attorneys.
 Our attorneys can guide you through the negotiation process.
 We frequently help our clients obtain a higher settlement than they would have been able to negotiate on their own.

-We are very experienced in negotiating settlements for their clients, and will be happy to consult with you about your case.
+We are very experienced in negotiating settlements for our clients, and will be happy to consult with you about your case.